brylex418/ssc/README.md

 # ssc
-simple server configurator that installs / removes deb packages.
+simple server configurator that installs / removes deb packages and configures a webserver.

 # Directory Manifest: